 Traditionally prepared in Spain and Portugal as simply salted and grilled, some suggest that they should be treated as a delicate small lobster versus a simple shrimp.
 Regardless, they can be poached, sautéed, steamed and are excellent in paellas, robust stews, etc. – and many chefs value the “plate appeal” of their color and size when served whole.

-Our Carabineros are caught off the coasts of Morocco.
+Our Carabineros are caught off the coasts of Morocco or Spain.
 Whole and head on, they are individually quick frozen and packaged in 2-3 pound boxes.
-They are “Jumbo” U-10 per Pound.
+They are “Jumbo” – U 5-7 per Pound.

 Catch Region: East Atlantic from Portugal to South Africa